-Information which a worker reasonably believes tends to show one or more of the situations given in Section 4 should promptly be disclosed, in writing, to the relevant Director for their area of work so that any appropriate action can be taken.
-If it is inappropriate for a worker to make such a disclosure to their Director, the worker can raise the issue with a member of the Senior Leadership Team.
+Information which a worker reasonably believes tends to show one or more of the situations given in Section 4 should promptly be disclosed, in writing, to the relevant Director or Assistant Principal (AP) for their area of work so that any appropriate action can be taken.
+If it is inappropriate for a worker to make such a disclosure to their Director or AP, the worker can raise the issue with a member of the Executive Leadership Team.